Learning the Effect of Persuasion via Difference-In-Differences: Identification

-Therefore, if there is no backlash in the sense of \cref{ass:monotonicity}, then APRT and R-APRT are point-identified by rescaling the usual DID estimand.
-Even if backlash effects are concerning, rescaling the DID parameter provides conservative measures of APRT and R-APRT.
-However, $\bar\theta_L$ and $\bar{\theta}^{(r)}_L$ are not generally sharp identified lower bounds.
-See Online Appendix \ref{appdx:bounds} for more details.
+Hence, when there is no backlash (\Cref{ass:monotonicity}), FPR and BPR are point-identified by rescaling the DID estimand.
+Even with potential backlash, rescaling the DID parameter yields conservative measures of FPR and BPR.